 The next step is to design your Instagram influencer marketing campaign.
 For this, ensure that you keep your influencers in the loop.

 By involving them in the planning phase, you’ll be able to get their perspective as well.
-This is important because nobody knows their followers as well as they do.
+This is important because nobody knows their followers – your target audience – as well as they do.

 In addition, you shouldn’t design the entire campaign yourself and then just instruct the influencers to create posts accordingly.
-Give them enough creative freedom to produce content in their own voice and style.
+In order to have an effective influencer marketing strategy, you must give them enough creative freedom to produce content in their own voice and style.

 You can, of course, give them a few guidelines about what you expect from them.